GfellerLab/MixTCRviz/README.txt

 ###############
-# MixTCRviz is a tool to visualise important properties of a set of TCRs (e.g., epitope-specific TCRs).
+# MixTCRviz is a tool to visualize important properties of a set of TCRs (e.g., epitope-specific TCRs).
 #
 # MixTCRviz can be used freely by academic groups for non-commercial purposes (see license).
 # The product is provided free of charge, and, therefore, on an "as is"